 I just had a credit check done by my new landlord, and one company had negative feedback.
 I tried to dispute it online but it is not recognizing the report number.
 What can I do next?

-The first step in disputing something in your credit report is to get a copy of your report directly from Experian, not from your landlord or lender.
+When disputing something in your credit report, it is recommended that you get a copy of your report directly from Experian, not from your landlord or lender.

 Obtaining a report directly from Experian ensures you have the most recent information in an easy-to-read format.
 The report will include instructions to contact Experian to dispute anything you believe is inaccurate.